pyenv/pyenv/README.md

     $ rbenv local --unset

-Previous versions of rbenv stored local version specifications in a file named `.rbenv-version`.
-For backwards compatibility, rbenv will read a local version specified in an `.rbenv-version` file, but a `.ruby-version` file in the same directory will take precedence.

 ### rbenv global

 Sets the global version of Ruby to be used in all shells by writing